 The City of Chico has been closely involved in the Butte CoC's establishment and development.
 The City of Chico helps fund the operation of the Butte CoC, and its Housing Manager sits on the Butte CoC Council, which is the governance and decision-making body of the Butte CoC.
-An elected official of the City has also been appointed to the CoC Council.
+The City's Deputy City Manager has also been appointed to the CoC Council (as a representative for the City Council).
 Whenever possible, the City's HUD-funded projects and programs are coordinated with the Butte CoC.
-Some of the CoC grantees have received funding and support from the City of Chico, including the Torres Shelter (emergency shelter), the Esplanade House (transitional housing) and Valley View Apartments (permanent supportive housing).
+Some of the CoC grantees have received funding and support from the City of Chico, including the Torres Shelter (emergency shelter), the Esplanade House (transitional housing) and Valley View Apartments (permanent supportive housing) and recently the City's Pallet Shelter.
 In 2014, the Butte CoC completed a 10-Year Strategy to End Homelessness, which involved extensive collaboration with the City of Chico.
 City staff participated in an update to the Strategy in 2018.
 The City has directed significant progress on some of this plan's key goals, including the establishment of a local housing trust fund, and development of a supportive housing project for persons with mental disabilities.
 Additional efforts by local agencies include reducing barriers to emergency shelter.

-The City, with financial assistance from the County of Butte, will open and operate a non-congregate Pallet Shelter site located on City property.
-The Pallet Shelter will house up to 177 pallet shelters (each may house up to two individuals) which are lockable and climate controlled.
-CDBG-CV funding has been allocated to assist in this activity to prepare, prevent and respond to coronavirus by providing a safe, hygienic location that will provide wrap-around services to the City's unhoused population.
-The service provider operating the site will oversee the intake of participants after outreach and engagement occurs throughout the city.
-The service provider will coordinate the provision of services, referrals, and case management.
-The site will also include laundry and showering services, food, handwashing stations, bathrooms, potable water, garbage service, electricity, bike parking, and a pet run area.
+The City, with financial assistance from the County of Butte and utilizing CDBG-CV funding, opened and began operations of a non-congregate Pallet Shelter site located on City property.
+The site includes 177 Pallet Shelters which are lockable and climate controlled.
+The City utilized CDBG-CV funding to initiate the start-up of the shelter with the goal of providing a safe, hygienic location that provides wrap-around services to the City's unhoused population.
+The site includes access to laundry and showering services, food, handwashing stations, bathrooms, potable water, garbage service, electricity, bike parking, and a pet run area.